-Settlement came late to south-central Utah; the Capitol Reef area wasn't charted by credible explorers until 1872.
+Modern settlement came late to south-central Utah.
+The Capitol Reef area wasn't charted by explorers until 1872, although people have lived in this region for thousands of years.
 In the last half of that decade, Latter Day Saints (Mormon) settlers moved into the high plateau lands west of Capitol Reef and established communities based on short-season farming and grazing.
 They then looked to the east, along the corridor of water snaking through the soaring cliffs and domes of the Waterpocket Fold - the Fremont River.

 The origin of the little community at the junction of the Fremont River and Sulphur Creek is obscure.
 The first resident may have been an 1879 squatter by the name of Franklin Young, but the first landholder of record was Nels Johnson.
 Others soon followed, and the community that sprang up became known as Junction.

 The Fremont River was the key to life; without irrigation, farming would have been impossible.
 Unlike some of the other small settlements that grew up further downriver - Aldrich, Caineville, Blue Valley - Junction was usually spared the more extreme devastation caused downriver by frequent flooding.
 The orchards of her residents prospered and before the turn of the century Junction was known as "the Eden of Wayne County."
 In 1902, the name of the little settlement was changed to Fruita.

 The settlement never incorporated.
 Local authority - such as it was - was vested in the Mormon Presiding Elder.
 The population never exceeded ten families.